by Hoala Greevy Founder CEO of Paubox

 The HIPAA Omnibus Rule was put in place by HHS in 2013 to modify HIPAA in accordance with guidelines set by the HITECH Act concerning the responsibilities of business associates of covered entities.
 It also increased penalties for HIPAA compliance violations to a maximum of $1.5 million per incident.

 HIPAA violations can prove quite costly for health care organizations.

 At its simplest, a HIPAA violation is when a covered entity does not maintain appropriate safeguards to prevent the intentional or unintentional use or disclosure of PHI, according to the guidelines in the HIPAA Privacy Rule.

 Costs can include covered entities and any affected business associates notifying patients following a data breach.
 In addition to the notification costs, are any fines levied by the Office for Civil Rights (OCR) after HIPAA violations are reviewed.

 The HIPAA violation fines themselves can reach $1.5 million and include jail time if there are criminal charges related to the violations.

 To avoid violations requires planning.
 Covered entities and business associates can mitigate risks by making sure staff goes through HIPAA compliance training programs.
 Consultants can also come on board to make sure the correct processes are in place to avoid and deal with any breaches.

 Although there’s no official seal of approval or certification program for HIPAA compliance, there are a lot of companies that offer credentials that show an organization has taken the right steps to meet the requirements of HIPAA.

 As technology continues to become a part of health care, there are always going to be new potential places for a breach to occur.
-But by keeping in mind HIPAA rules, all organizations can be sure they are doing their best in protecting PHI.
+But by keeping in mind HIPAA rules, all organizations can be sure they are doing their best to protect PHI.